stephane-evrard/Ip-submission/README.md

 ##  Ip-submission
-    producer: Stephane Evrard Ded
+    producer: Stephane Evrard Ded Gozzo
-    This website summarize all the works that have doneduring the week. the link to access is https://stephane-evrard.github.io/Ip-submission/IP_submission.html
+    This website summarize all the works that have done during the week. the link to access is https://stephane-evrard.github.io/Ip-submission/IP_submission.html

 ##  About me